imlohit/social-proof-section-master/README.md

 # social-proof-section-master

 Mobile version done.
-Responsive in desktop still in progress.
+Making it responsive is still work in progress.